Carrier Comparison

 Detailed Breakdown

 USPS and FedEx are two fundamentally different operations.
 USPS delivers to every address in the United States six days a week, giving it unmatched reach for residential delivery.
 FedEx built its reputation on express overnight service and has grown into a global logistics giant.
-For everyday ecommerce shipments, USPS Ground Advantage is hard to beat on price -- a 1 lb package costs roughly $4-5 compared to $10-15 via FedEx Ground.
+For everyday ecommerce shipments, USPS Ground Advantage is hard to beat on price: a 1 lb package costs roughly $4-5 compared to $10-15 via FedEx Ground.
 Where FedEx shines is express shipping, international logistics, and freight.
-FedEx also offers FedEx SmartPost (now FedEx Ground Economy), which actually hands packages off to USPS for final-mile delivery, combining FedEx's network with USPS's residential reach.
+FedEx also offers FedEx Ground Economy (formerly SmartPost), which actually hands packages off to USPS for final-mile delivery, combining FedEx's network with USPS's residential reach.
 For shippers who need both economy and express options, comparing rates across both carriers on each shipment is the smartest approach.
+The catch is that doing that by hand, order after order, eats your day.
+The 2026 rate increases make the stakes higher: USPS list prices rise about 5.4% and FedEx about 5.9%, both effective late December 2025 into January 2026.
+Retail labels compound those hikes on every shipment.
+Discounted labels, priced below commercial rates with the full price shown before you buy, blunt the increase instead of stacking on top of it.

 Key Takeaways